pnp/pnpcore/docs/using-the-sdk/sharing-listitems.md

 > [!Note]
 > You can also programmatically verify and alter site collection sharing settings via the [PnP Core SDK Admin component](https://pnp.github.io/pnpcore/using-the-sdk/admin-sharepoint-sites.html#getting-and-setting-site-collection-properties).

-## Sharing content with your organization
+## Sharing list items with your organization

-To share content within your tenant (your organization) you need to use one of the `CreateOrganizationalSharingLink` methods in combination with a configured `OrganizationalLinkOptions` instance.
-The only property to set here is the `Type` of share: do you want to enable people in your organization to view the shared content or also edit the content?
+To share list items within your tenant (your organization) you need to use one of the `CreateOrganizationalSharingLink` methods in combination with a configured `OrganizationalLinkOptions` instance.
+The only property to set here is the `Type` of share: do you want to enable people in your organization to view the shared content or also edit the list item?

 ```csharp
 var myList = context.Web.Lists.GetByTitle("My List", p => p.Title, p => p.Items,